-While extensive trips with well-monied business people accompanying them at taxpayer expense don’t appear to have abated under this NT Labor government, promises to listen to what rural and remote residents need to live sufficiently – have also not been honoured.
+Our elected politicians take extensive trips accompanied by well-monied business people at taxpayer expense.
+Promises to listen to rural and remote residents’ need to live sufficiently – have not been honoured.

-We asked for an open environmental planning appeals system. because rural residents have no right of appeal against inappropriate development.
-Defending our rural amenity and the inherent right of our natural living environment to remain healthy and keep us healthy has been met with sympathetic head-shaking from our young and vital Ministers but nothing practical has actually been achieved.
+We asked for an open environmental planning appeals system because rural residents have no right of appeal against inappropriate development.
+Defending our rural amenity and the inherent right of our natural living environment to remain healthy and keep us healthy has been met with sympathetic head-shaking from our young and vital Ministers.
+They have PLANS – but nothing practical has actually been achieved.

-RRRG expected our local, rural-raised Labor Minister for Primary Industries and Mining to challenge the ‘right’ of interstate and transnational mining and agribusiness corporations to degrade Country and waste treasured natural resources – all for export purposes.
+RRRG expected our local, rural-raised Labor Minister for Primary Industries and Resources (Mining) to challenge the ‘right’ of interstate and transnational mining and agribusiness corporations to degrade Country and waste treasured natural resources – all for export.

-It’s time to rely on independent thinking and keep our community-supported voices and actions strong – to set our own checks and balances for our publicly-funded politicians to be guided by.
+We rely on independent thinking to keep our community-supported voices and actions strong – to set our own checks and balances for our publicly-funded politicians to be guided by.